Comparing Oral Appliance and CPAP

 CPAP: The Standard Treatment

 CPAP is the most common treatment for sleep apnea.
-It involves wearing a mask over the nose and/or mouth during sleep.
+It involves wearing a mask over the nose and mouth during sleep.

 The machine provides a constant stream of air.
 This keeps the airway open and prevents pauses in breathing.